litmuschaos/litmus/mkdocs/docs/experiments/categories/spring-boot/spring-boot-app-kill.md

             </li>
             <li> Add as external dependency
                 <ol>
-                    <li>You can extend your existing application with the chaos-monkey and add it as an external dependency at startup, for this it is necessary to use the PropertiesLauncher of Spring Boot
+                    <li>You can extend your existing application with the chaos-monkey and add it as an external dependency at startup, for this, it is necessary to use the PropertiesLauncher of Spring Boot
                         ```maven
                         <dependency>
                             <groupId>de.codecentric</groupId>